Xmas Exam 2011There

 explain words or a phrases that you studied this year.

-It is worth 4 marks, so keep your answer short and
+It is worth 6 marks, so keep your answer short and

 relevant.

-Q5 - You will be asked
+- You will be asked to explain in brief an important

-this year.
-You can use the sources to help you but you
+aspect of the course this year.
+You can use the sources

-should also use your own knowledge.
-This is only worth 6
+to help you but you should also use your own knowledge.

-six marks so keep your answer concise.
+This is only worth 7 marks so keep your answer concise.

-Q6 - You will be asked to explain in
+Q5 (b) - You will be asked to explain in

 detail one of the important events you have studied this

-marks so should be reasonably detailed, well structured
+answer should be reasonably detailed, well structured

-and well supported with factual evidence.
+and supported with factual evidence.

 For further advice about revising for